apacheignite/documentation/clustering/google-compute-deployment.md

   ]
 }
 [/block]
-6. Click on `Management, disk, networking, access & security options` and add any of the following configuration parameters.
+6. Click on `Management, disk, networking, access & security options` and add any of the following configuration parameters - [block:parameters]
-[block:parameters]
 {
   "data": {